-The royalties in this case should not be added to the price actually paid or payable.
+In this case, the royalties should not be added to the price actually paid or payable.
 The imported merchandise is not manufactured under patent.
 There is no linkage between the sale for exportation of the imported merchandise and the payment of the royalties by the buyer, notwithstanding the fact that the payments are made by the importer/buyer to the licensor/seller.
-The royalty is paid by the importer for the right to manufacture, use and sell the contract products in the United States.
+The importer pays the royalty for the right to manufacture, use, and sell the contract products in the United States.
 The value of the imported merchandise is excluded from the royalty calculation.
-In addition, the agreement governing transactions between the buyer and licensor/seller does not link the payment of the royalties to the purchase of the materials, components and assemblies imported by the buyer.
-The payment of the royalties is not a condition of the sale for exportation to the U.S. of the imported merchandise, and should not be added to the price actually paid or payable in the determination of transaction value.
-545903 dated Apr.
-30, 1998.
+In addition, the agreement governing transactions between the buyer and licensor/seller does not link the payment of the royalties to the purchase of the materials, components, and assemblies imported by the buyer.
+The payment of the royalties is not a condition of the sale for exportation to the United States of the imported merchandise, and should not be added to the price actually paid or payable in the determination of transaction value.

 The royalty fees at issue are not closely related to the imported merchandise purchased by either the importer or a party related to the importer.
-The royalty fees are paid for technical information necessary to make, to have made, use and sell the merchandise in the United States.
+The royalty fees are paid for technical information necessary to make, have made, use, and sell the merchandise in the United States.
 Therefore, the royalty fees do not pertain to the production or sale for exportation of the imported merchandise.
 In addition, the merchandise may be imported without paying the royalty fee.
 The importer must pay the royalty fee based on the resale price of the finished diagnostic kits regardless of where the imported component materials are sourced.
 There is no obligation to purchase bulk materials from the seller/licensor.
 Therefore, it is our conclusion that the importer could purchase the imported bulk materials without paying the fee.
 The royalty fees are not considered royalties pursuant to section 402(b)(1)(D) of the TAA.
-545381 dated May 4, 1998.

 The royalty payments at issue are not part of the transaction value of the imported merchandise.
-First the imported merchandise is not manufactured under patent.
+The imported merchandise is not manufactured under patent.
 Rather, the licensing agreements address the payment of royalties in connection with trademark and licensing rights.
 The royalty is not involved in the production or sale of the imported merchandise.
 An examination of the licensing agreements indicates that without the agreements and royalty payments, the imported merchandise still would be produced and sold by the foreign seller.
-The licensing agreements address the royalty payments separate and apart from the purchase and supply of the merchandise itself.
+The licensing agreements address the royalty payments separately and apart from the purchase and supply of the merchandise itself.
 In addition, the importer could buy the imported merchandise without having to pay the fee.
-The language included in the agreements does not suggest that the payment of the royalties is tied to the purchase of the goods.
+The language included in the agreements does not suggest that the payment of the royalties is actually tied to the purchase of the goods.
 The royalty payments are not to be included in the transaction value of the imported merchandise.

 The royalty at issue is related to and is a condition of sale of the imported merchandise and should be included in transaction value as an addition to the price actually paid or payable.
-Although the royalties are based on the product finished in the U.S., and not on the value of the imported components, because the royalty is tied to the ownership of the imported merchandise, the royalty is related to, and a condition of, the sale of the imported merchandise.
+Although the royalties are based on the product finished in the United States, and not on the value of the imported components, because the royalty is tied to the ownership of the imported merchandise, the royalty is related to, and a condition of, the sale of the imported merchandise.

 546401 dated May 21, 1998.
 (NOTE: Reconsideration of 544978 dated Apr.
-27, 1995; additional facts provided, however a different result is not warranted).
+27, 1995 with additional facts provided, but a different result was not warranted.)